 We made it a point to stop in during a lock demonstration, and they even let our boys help out.
 Check the National Park Service event guide to see when these demonstrations are happening- the volunteers do a fantastic job!

-Get thyself to Cuyahoga Valley National Park.
-Grab some water bottles, some good shoes, and take the kids or your grandma.
-You won’t regret it.
+So grab some water bottles, and some good shoes, and take the kids or your grandma to CVNP!
+I promise you won’t regret it.

 The Towpath Trail runs through the heart of CVNP and is a biker’s dream.
-Bikes can be rented in Peninsula and can also be taken on the Cuyahoga Valley Scenic Railroad.
+Bikes can be rented in the town of Peninsula and can also be taken on the Cuyahoga Valley Scenic Railroad.